Transition exhibitors

 Active Impact and You’re Welcome Gloucestershire

-Active Impact creates inclusive opportunities for disabled and non-disabled young people to do together.
+Active Impact creates inclusive opportunities for all young people to do together.
 Working with partner organisations across Gloucestershire, activities and events take place throughout the year for young people up to the age of 25.

 You’re Welcome Gloucestershire is a free inclusive activity finder for all ages with clear accessibility information.
 Helping you to find things to do that work for you, easily search for one off events or regular activities by location, your area of interest or by access or specific requirements.